 Based in Panama, NordVPN is also ideal for heavy torrent and P2P service users.
 It also comes with the assurance of zero logging and there is 256-bit AES encryption.
 NordVPN also offer a double VPN feature.
 Speeds are generally good but can vary at times.
 You can also avail DNS leak protection and shared IP addresses.
 The unlimited bandwidth only makes the deal sweeter.

 If you use torrents and need to access web servers from various locations, it is wise to choose a VPN service like IPVanish.
 It also comes minus woes of data logging.
 There is 256-bit encryption and support for protocols like L2TP and OpenVPN.
 IPVanish offers shared IP addresses and bandwidth is unlimited.

 Even with the multiple risks that accompany torrenting, users still think it’s worth the shot.
 They hardly believe that downloading a single file would put them in dire straits, even with the knowledge that downloading copyrighted material is a big no according to law.

 One might luck out and get away with torrenting depending on the country he/she is living in, and of course, the security measures he/she has taken to avoid run-ins with the authority.
-The fact that torrenting is not illegal to begin with opened the door for many users to exploit it.
-Smart users would torrent away from copyrighted material, but savvy users would to torrent copyrighted material using VPNs.
+The fact that torrenting is not illegal, to begin with, opened the door for many users to exploit it.
+Smart users would torrent away from copyrighted material, but savvy users would torrent copyrighted material using VPNs.